-The Natural Sciences degree programme has the following features:
+The Natural Sciences degree has the following features:

-- The degree programme is based at the Durham campus.
+- The degree is based at the Durham campus.

 - The University operates on a system of undergraduates studying 120 credits each year.
 There are 20, 40 and a few 60 credit modules, so students choose combinations of modules which add up to precisely 120 credits.